Bittrex/beta/README.md

 `guid` | string-formatted UUID
 `int` | signed 32-bit integer
 `long` | signed 64-bit integer
-`string-enum` | list of valid string values

 ### Connecting
 The Beta WS API endpoint is https://beta.bittrex.com/signalr.
 Once connected, be sure to connect to the `c2` hub.
 No other hubs are supported for use by Bittrex customers.

 ### Response Handling
-All responses are compressed by the server using GZip and base64 encoded prior to transmission.
+All responses are compressed by the server using GZip (via a 'deflate' API - there are no headers) and base64 encoded prior to transmission.
 Users must reverse this process to retrieve the JSON payload.
 Further, field keys in the response JSON are minified.
 [Appendix A](#appendix-a-minified-json-keys) contains a table of the keys and their un-minified counterparts.

 ### Subscribing to Account-Level Data
 Once connected, developers can obtain account-level data using the following steps: